Bev Facey Community High

 B. Write a paragraph (or create a recording) to discuss the use of the elements and principles of design in purposeful text creation; e.g., attention-getting text versus readable text.

-C. For each of the following, decide which of the two fonts is more approprate and explain why.
+C. For each of the following, decide which of the two fonts is more appropriate and explain why.

-3. A fancy party invitation (Lucida Console or Monotype Corsivas)
+1. A fancy party invitation (Consolas or Caveat)

-5. A sign that says "Do Not Enter" (Impact or Georgia)
+3. A sign that says "Do Not Enter" (Impact or Lobster)

 D. What is the role of whitespace in the use of text?